timescale/docs/timescaledb/tutorials/building-a-custom-timescaledb-dashboard.md

 range_end         | 2021-05-06 00:00:00+00
 ```

-The chunk name that is returned with the dataset is unique and will be used in other queries to retrieve enhanced details about each chunk for visualization purposes.
-In this example, you can see that the chunk has a `range_start` and `range_end` that spans one week.
-As new data is inserted into this table, any data that has a timestamp between 2021-04-29 and 2021-05-06  will be stored on this specific chunk for the `conditions` table.
+The chunk name returned with the dataset is unique, and can be used in other queries to retrieve enhanced details about each chunk.
+In this example, the chunk has a `range_start` and `range_end` that spans one week.
+As new data is inserted into the table, any data that has a timestamp between 2021-04-29 and 2021-05-06  is stored on this specific chunk for the `conditions` table.

 ### Get details about compression status for a chunk

-Once we know the name and time range of each chunk, the second challenge is to get more detail about the compression status and how much disk we’re saving by compressing the data.
-We can get this additional information by querying the `chunk_compression_stats` function with the `conditions` hypertable:
+When you know the name and time range of each chunk, you need to get more detail about the compression status and how much disk is being saved by compressing the data.
+You can get this additional information by querying the `chunk_compression_stats` function with the `conditions` hypertable:

 ```sql
 tsdb=> SELECT * FROM chunks_detailed_size('conditions');